-Project Period: The institutional project period is 18 months beginning July 1, 2008.
-Students may request funding for a period of no less than six months nor more than twelve months.
+Project Period: The institutional project period is 18 months beginning July 1, 2011.
+Students may request funding for a period of no less than six months and no more than twelve months.

 III.
 Eligibility Information

-1. Eligible Applicants: IHEs.
+1. Eligible Applicants: Institutions of higher education (IHEs).
 As part of the application process, students submit individual applications to the IHE.
 The IHE then officially submits all eligible individual student applications with its grant application to the Department.